french-paragon/LibStevi/README.md

 The tests and examples also require a Qt installation on the target system.

-Last but not least, the library depends on the pnp library [https://github.com/midjji/pnp], which is provided as a git submodule.

 ## Get the code

 You can get the code using git, pay attention to init and sync the submodules: